miiguelkf/DataScienceRentalPrice/README.md

 .

-That's how the result looks like when using our best model (Random Forest)
+Below is plotted the final result using Random Forest (with feature selection)
 ![alt text](result_img.png)